 Origin: Eastern Cape Province, South Africa

-Plant size: Well established seed-grown plants, about 6 to 8 cm from tip to tip are offered.
+Plant size: Well established seed -grown plants, in 7,5 cm pots are offered.